Consuelo Álvarez Pool

-Consuelo Álvarez Pool, known by her pseudonym "Violeta" (Barcelona, July 24, 1867 – Madrid, January 19, 1959) was a Spanish writer, journalist, politician, trade unionist, suffragist, and feminist.
+Consuelo Álvarez Pool, known by her pseudonym "Violeta" (July 24, 1867 – January 19, 1959) was a Spanish writer, journalist, politician, trade unionist, suffragist, and feminist.
 She belonged to the first organization of women telegraphers in Spain.

 Career

 Telegrapher

 Consuelo Álvarez Pool studied at the Escuela de Telégrafos, founded by the Asociación para la Enseñanza de la Mujer, where the students studied for two years, obtained the title of telegrapher and afterward tested for Telégrafos.
 Her job involved transmitting and receiving messages in morse code in telegraph offices.

 When she was 17 years old her father died and her family fell into hardship.
 She decided to seek economic emancipation and study to join the Cuerpo de Telégrafos.
 On April 15, 1885, she passed the entrance exam to be a temporary assistant in Telégrafos; it was the first time someone made an exam accessible to single women older than 16, but it was not until 1909 that that access was definitive.
 She began working in international business since she was fluent in several languages.
 That year her daughter Esther Azcaráte Álvarez and fellow notable Spanish feminist Clara Campoamor also got jobs as telegraphers.

 She belonged to the Cuerpo de Telégrafos until her retirement at 65 years old.
 She was head of press of the first press office of Telégrafos created in 1915, union representative in the Sindicato de Telégrafos, and a driving force in the creation of the Escuela Técnica Superior de Ingenieros de Telecomunicación.

 On November 8, 2018, the "Comisión Filatélica del Estado" approved the issuance of a stamp dedicated to the Telegrapher Woman, with the image of Consuelo Álvarez Pool, "Violeta".
 On April 22, 2019, a postal envelope and the stamp with the image of Violeta was put into circulation within the series "Personajes".
-Additionally The Asociación de Amigos del Telégrafo, in the mark of XIII Memorial Clara Campoamor, gave an installment of the insignia of telegraphy to Carmen Marco Azcárete, great granddaughter of Álvarez Pool, recognizing her whole family and the work that Álvarez Pool did for women telegraphers.
+Additionally The Asociación de Amigos del Telégrafo, in the mark of XIII Memorial Clara Campoamor, gave an installment of the insignia of telegraphy to Carmen Marco Azcárete, great-granddaughter of Álvarez Pool, recognizing her whole family and the work that Álvarez Pool did for women telegraphers.